hladna123/hladna123/README.md

 - 🌱 I’m currently learning english language
 - BE PATIENT WITH ME because i will be
 - I WILL be Aurora and you will be mine John Snow or Brandon Stark
-- you can choose your role in the matrix or be matrix
+- you can choose your role in the matrix or be matrix Or live like